 Highlights: Devoted, Jolly, Comical

-Though the Japanese Spitz is not officially recognized by the AKC, they are a Foundation Stock Service (FSS) breed.
-These dogs are very playful by nature and love to play.
+Though the Japanese Spitz is not officially recognized by the American Kennel Club, they are a Foundation Stock Service (FSS) breed.
+Still, it doesn’t take away from the fact that these dogs are very playful and love to have fun.

 There’s nothing they love more than to entertain and make you smile.
+As a result, they’ll try their best to always cheer you up and please you.
 Whatever it may be, they’re up for it – making them somewhat adventurous dogs too!

 RECOMMENDED: 13 Fascinating Dogs of Japan